abdulrahim2002/thinkersclub/_posts/2023-08-20-how-to-turn-your-old-smartphone-into-a-home-server.md

 ```
 ### Step 6: Note your IP address

-You can check your IP address in `settings > Wi-Fi > click on the (i) button, on the wifi you are connected to.
+You can check your IP address in `settings > Wi-Fi > click on the (i) button, on the wifi you are connected to`.
 Look for IPv4 address

 ### Step 7: Run ssh doemon in termux